matpetrone/HyperparameterOptimization/README.md

 # Bayesian Hyperparameter Optimization
-A Project with the purpose to optimize hyperparameters in a Neural Network using Bayesian optimization
+A Project with the purpose to optimize hyperparameters in a Convolutional Neural Network using Bayesian optimization

 ## Getting Started